jacklemasters/Portfolio-Page/readme.md

 Creating the framework for a portfolio page for a homework assignment in my bootcamp.
 While it doesn't currently hold much of value, it can be built on and used when I actually have projects to portay and more web development skills to improve it.
+(Pictures under projects used as placeholders until projects can be added.)